googlefonts/VTT-Deficiencies/README.md

 **Recommendation:** Show progress bar for import of xml.

+## VTT Suggested improvements

-**Suggestion: Compile everything for all glyphs and save on Import of XML file** When changes are made to an exported XML file, and the XML file is imported in VTT, the code needs to be compiled.
+**Compile everything for all glyphs and save on Import of XML file**

+When changes are made to an exported XML file, and the XML file is imported in VTT, the code needs to be compiled.
 Tools > Compile > Everything for all glyphs.

-**Idea:** Add option in the VTT UI, to Import, Compile everything for all glyphs and save.
+Add option in the VTT UI, to Import, Compile everything for all glyphs and save.

-**Suggestion:** Change the Default output from the Autohinter from ‘ResYDist’ to ‘YShift’ for Variable font hinting
+**Change the Default output from the Autohinter from ‘ResYDist’ to ‘YShift’ for Variable font hinting**

 The current recommendation for hinting Variable fonts is to replace all ‘ResYDist’ instructions with a ‘YShift’ instruction.
 Using the ‘YShift’ command in place of the ‘ResYDist’ for controlling stem weights, helps to render the outlines of all weight Variations from lightest to heaviest, using a more natural rendering from the outline. _The shift command is typically used to constrain a distance in the y-direction between two points, when no CVT is used or needed (i.e. when a distance is too small to warrant using a CVT to control the distance)_